glbala87/ELLA_tool/docs/technical/production-tasks.md

 ## Manage broadcast messages

-To add a new broadcast message for all users (shown below the top banner, e.g. for notifications of planned downtime), run:
+To add a new broadcast message for all users (shown at the top of the page, e.g. for notifications of planned downtime), run:

 ``` bash
 ella-cli broadcast new <message>